metacritical/killport/README.md

 curl -L https://bit.ly/3ABTXJR | sh
 ```

-Don't forget to add `$HOME/.local/bin` to your `PATH` environment variable, if it's not already present.

 ### Binary Releases

 You can download the binary releases for different architectures from the [releases page](https://github.com/metacritical/killport/releases) and manually install them.